AreTaj/MNIST-TensorFlow/README.md

 ## MNIST Image Classification with TensorFlow

 This project utilizes TensorFlow to build and train a model for classifying handwritten digits (0-9) from the MNIST dataset.
+Achieved a test accuracy of 98.5%.

 **Project Structure:**